Air Fryer Hasselback Potatoes

 hasselback potatoes

-If you’re a fan of potatoes and haven’t tried these yet, you’re definitely missing out.
-The best part about potatoes is that they have two distinct textures that go so well together.
+• The best part about potatoes is that they have two distinct textures that go so well together.
 The hasselback potato is the perfect way to serve potatoes because of that.
 They get soft and squishy on the inside, but really crispy on the outside.
-Try these potato main dish recipes.

-You don’t need any special tools to make these potatoes.
+• No special tools required to make these potatoes.
 All you really need is a sharp knife, so you can cut even slits in the potato, without cutting all the way through.

 Ingredients You’ll Need